John-Abbott-College/SN1-Notes/Notes/01_Expressions_Variables_Constants.md

-> Variance: Statistical measurement of how spread out data points are from the average.
+> [^1]: Variance is statistical measurement of how spread out data points are from the average.

 ## **Variables**